 In 2016, the vineyards covered a total of 4,633 hectares of vineyards.
 Compared to 2009 with 4,242 hectares, there was an increase of 8%.
 The proportion of clearly dominating white wine varieties is 77.6%, the proportion of red wine varieties 22.4%.
 The ranking of the first five varieties remained the same.

 | Grape variety - Austrian |

 | officially permitted in Austria |

 |muscatel||Yellow M., Red M. / Muscat Blanc||White||329||7.1||216|

-In 2018 Styria became the origin-oriented DAC system introduced.
-All other quality wines have to with the ancestry Styria, the land wines under the wine-growing region designation Steirerland be marketed.
-In contrast to Burgenland and Lower Austria (where the individual areas were realized one after another) an overall concept for all three specific wine-growing areas was developed.
-There is a three tier origin pyramid with of wine. local wine and Ried wine,
+In 2018, Styria became an origin-oriented one DAC system introduced.
+All other quality wines have to with the origin Styria, the country wines under the wine-growing region name Steirerland be marketed.
+In contrast to Burgenland and Lower Austria (where the individual areas were realized one after the other) an overall concept was developed for all three specific wine-growing areas.
+There is a three tier pyramid of origin of wine. local wine and Ried wine,

-The variety of Styrian varieties is taken into account differently (see in the graph).
-It remains with the local wine, with the local wine and partly also with the Riedenwein were different depending on wine making local leading varieties Are defined.
-The area wines may be marketed from 1 March, the vine and the local wines from 1 May of the year following the harvest.
-An exception are the wines from Welschriesling and the Schilcher, which may be marketed as early as 1 December of the crop year.
-Likewise, an exception applies to the Styrian Junker, which is traditionally presented in early November.
+The Styrian variety of varieties is taken into account differently (see in the graphic).
+It remains the same for the regional wine, for the local wine and in some cases also for the Riedenwein different localities depending on the wine-making area leading varieties Are defined.
+The regional wines may be marketed from March 1, the vineyard wines and the local wines from May 1 of the year following the harvest.
+The wines from Welschriesling and the Schilcher, which can be marketed from December 1 of the harvest year.
+There is also an exception for the Styrian Junker, which is traditionally presented in early November.

 Graphics: © ÖWM